Uber CEO to take leave, leadership team to run company

 Kalanick told employees about his decision Tuesday in a memo.
 He says he needs time off to grieve for his mother, who died in a May boating accident.
 He also says he's responsible for the company's current situation and needs to become a better leader.

 The announcement comes as former U.S. Attorney Eric Holder released a list of recommendations to improve Uber's toxic culture.
 He recommended that Kalanick be relieved of some leadership responsibilities, shifting them to a chief operating officer and other senior managers.
-The COO would be a partner with Kalanick.
+The COO, yet to be hired, would be a partner with Kalanick.

 Holder's investigators conducted more than 200 interviews with current and former employees, including people who had knowledge of Fowler's allegations, according to the law firm's recommendations .

+In addition, the report says that diversity and inclusiveness should be a key value for Uber, included in management training as a "fundamental aspect of doing good business."
+The word "diversity" appears 42 times in the 13-page recommendations document.

+While Uber released all of Holder's recommendations, it didn't release his full report in order to protect the privacy of those filing complaints.
+The company's board unanimously adopted all of the recommendations Sunday.

-After Fowler's blog, Uber Technologies Inc. made changes in human resources and opened a 24-hour hotline for employees.
+After Fowler posted her blog, Uber Technologies Inc. made changes in human resources and opened a 24-hour hotline for employees.
 Last week, the company fired 20 people including some managers at the recommendation of Perkins Coie, which probed specific complaints made to the company about sex harassment, bullying, and retaliation for reporting problems.
 That firm checked into 215 complaints, with 57 still under investigation.

 Under Kalanick, Uber has disrupted the taxi industry in hundreds of cities and turned the San Francisco-based company into the world's most valuable startup.
 Uber's valuation has climbed to nearly $70 billion.